cgarcial-mx/coveme-api/docs/LISTINGS_CRUD_API.md

 5. **Monitoring**: Monitor API usage and performance metrics
 6. **Security**: Use proper authentication and authorization
 7. **Documentation**: Keep API documentation updated with any changes
+8. **Image Management**: Use appropriate image sizes and formats for optimal performance
+9. **Image Metadata**: Include descriptive alt_text for accessibility
+10. **Image Ordering**: Use position field to control image display order

 ## Support